jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/reconfigurefundingcyclesof.md

   * `_fundAccessConstraints` is an array of [`JBFundAccessConstraints`](../../../../data-structures/jbfundaccessconstraints.md) data structures containing amounts that a project can distribute during each funding cycle and amounts that can be used from its own overflow on-demand for each payment terminal.
 The `distributionLimit` applies for each funding cycle, and the `overflowAllowance` applies for the entirety of the configuration.
   * `_groupedSplits` is an array of [`JBGroupedSplits`](../../../../data-structures/jbgroupedsplits.md) data structures containing splits to set for any number of groups.
 * Through the [`requirePermission`](../../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.RECONFIGURE` permission by the project owner for the provided `_projectId`.
-* The function returns the ID of the funding cycle that was configured.
+* The function returns the configuration of the funding cycle that was successfully updated.

 # Body

-1. Make sure the reserved rate is a valid number out of 10000.
+1. Make sure the reserved rate is a valid number out of 200.

     ```solidity
-    // The reserved project token rate must be less than or equal to 10000.
+    // The reserved project token rate must be less than or equal to 200.
-    require(_metadata.reservedRate <= 10000, '0x37: BAD_RESERVED_RATE');
+    require(_metadata.reservedRate <= 200, '0x37: BAD_RESERVED_RATE');
     ```
-2. Make sure the redemption rate is a valid number out of 10000.
+2. Make sure the redemption rate is a valid number out of 200.

     ```solidity
-    // The redemption rate must be between 0 and 10000.
+    // The redemption rate must be between 0 and 200.
-    require(_metadata.redemptionRate <= 10000, '0x38: BAD_REDEMPTION_RATE');
+    require(_metadata.redemptionRate <= 200, '0x38: BAD_REDEMPTION_RATE');
     ```
 3. Make sure the ballot redemption rate is less than 100%.

     ```solidity
-    // The ballot redemption rate must be less than or equal to 10000.
+    // The ballot redemption rate must be less than or equal to 200.
-    require(_metadata.ballotRedemptionRate <= 10000, '0x39: BAD_BALLOT_REDEMPTION_RATE');
+    require(_metadata.ballotRedemptionRate <= 200, '0x39: BAD_BALLOT_REDEMPTION_RATE');
     ```
 4. Configure the project's funding cycle, fund access constraints, and splits.